husarion/rosbot-docker/demo/README.md

 3. Generate DDS config files.

     In this example [Husarnet P2P VPN](https://husarnet.com/) is used for providing over the Internet connectivity.
 Default DDS discovery using multicasting doesn't work therefore.
 IPv6 addresses provided by Husarnet VPN need to be applied to a peer list in a `dds-config.xml` file.
 To do not copy those IPv6 addresses there is a simple utility script that does it for you.
-Everything you need to do is to launch it **ONLY ONCE** and copy **THE SAME** `secret/` folder to both devices.
+Everything you need to do is to launch it **ONLY ONCE** and copy **THE SAME** `secret/` folder to both devices:

+    ```
+    ./generate-vpn-config.sh
+    ```

 4. Copy the changes to your ROSbot, eg. with [`rsync`](https://linux.die.net/man/1/rsync).
 Assuming your ROSbot IP address is `192.168.8.186`, just execute: